ranja-sarkar/Time_series/README.md

 [Simple Moving Average (SMA)](https://github.com/ranja-sarkar/Time_series/blob/51c1b10d2dc546caba8cbd5a7e5f2cfae92feccd/baseline_models/Baseline_models_SMA_%26_EMA.ipynb) uses a sliding window to take the average over a set number of time periods.
 It is an equally weighted mean of the previous data in this period.
 Unlike SMA which drops the oldest observation as the new one gets added, cumulative moving average (CMA) considers all prior observations.

-[Exponential moving average (EMA)](https://github.com/ranja-sarkar/Time_series/blob/51c1b10d2dc546caba8cbd5a7e5f2cfae92feccd/baseline_models/Baseline_models_SMA_%26_EMA.ipynb) gives more weight to the recent prices as a result of which, EMA can better capture the movement of the trend.
+[Exponential moving average (EMA)](https://github.com/ranja-sarkar/Time_series/blob/51c1b10d2dc546caba8cbd5a7e5f2cfae92feccd/baseline_models/Baseline_models_SMA_%26_EMA.ipynb) gives more weight to the recent observations as a result of which, EMA can better capture the movement of the trend.
 Exponential smoothing defines trend as the difference between observed values in consecutive records in time.

 # Forecasting Libraries